zac-heisey/good-neighbor-agency/projects/sip.md

       ![image of two website wireframes for Secure Information Project with a yellow background](/sip-wireframes.png)

       We delivered a fully custom website to SIP that featured a component-driven approach to content creation.
 This allowed editors to mix and match different components to easily create customized pages.
-The website is fully responsive and extremely performant due to the fact that we did not use any bulky frameworks and limited 3rd part resources.
+The website is fully responsive and extremely performant due to the fact that we strictly limited our use of frameworks and 3rd party resources.

       ![image of homepage mockup for Secure Information Project on both desktop and mobile devices](/sip-mockups.png)